vimona3ds/diverge-3/docs/features/visual_system.md

 - When updating test files, ensure all required properties from interfaces are included in test objects
 - Properly named properties in test mocks should match the actual implementation to avoid confusion
 - When fixing code in test files, watch for cascading type errors that may require additional fixes
+- Shader implementations require careful WebGL resource management to avoid memory leaks
+- Ping-pong rendering technique is essential for simulation-based techniques
+- Adding a `webGLRenderer` property to techniques prevents linter errors with renderer access
+- Properly storing and releasing WebGL resources in the `dispose` method is critical
+- Initialization materials should be created separately from simulation materials
+- Organic visual effects can be achieved by adding subtle noise and time-based animations
+- For FluidSimulation, properties must be declared in the class before use in methods
+- IShaderMaterial interface requires type definition for uniform values, which differs from THREE.ShaderMaterial
+- Shader constants need to be defined at the module level rather than inline in methods